Search This Blog

 The Office of Foreign Asset Controls out of the Treasury Department is also a site you will have to visit to see if there are any specially designated nationals or targeted countries that the US has regulations against selling to:

-For excellent articles on ITAR compliance, please see the following links:
+For an excellent article on ITAR compliance please see:

 The web site for the US State Department and US Customs and Border Protection respectively are as follows:

 You will need to research the above regulatory sites as appropriate once you identify the specific products in which you intend to deal.
 It will be necessary to determine licensing, declaration, tariffs, taxes and trade implications.
 All these factors should be fully documented in your business plan before you undertake operations in a product area.